SciTools/iris/docs/iris/src/developers_guide/contributing_documentation.rst

 Building
 ~~~~~~~~

+The build can be run from the documentation directory ``iris/docs/iris/src``.

 The build output for the html is found in the ``_build/html`` sub directory.
 When updating the documentation ensure the html build has *no errors* or
 *warnings* otherwise it may fail the automated `travis-ci`_  build.